gavineadie/SatelliteKit/README.md

 ### Dealing with TLE files

 The most commonly available form of TLE data is a file containing multiple concatenated TLEs.
 The `String` content of such a file may be processed (records that are empty or start with "#" are dropped then leading and trailing whitespace is stripped and non-breaking spaces are converted to regular spaces) and checked for quality (line length is 69 characters and the checksum is good) within SatelliteKit with the function:

     public func preProcessTLEs(_: String) -> [(String, String, String)]

 `preProcessTLEs` consumes a `String` of, presumably, TLE records, and returns an array of `(String, String, String)` tuples, one per satellite.
-The `String`s in the tuple are the zeroth, first and second of one satellites TLE lines.
+The tuple items are the zeroth, first and second of one satellite's TLE lines.
 If the TLEs are the two-line variety, the first member of the tuple is an empty `String`.

 Thus, the contents of a TLE file would be mapped to an array of `Satellite` by: